 - TRS Connector:

 This port is used to connect stereo headphones.
 This is also used for a microphone connection.
-There are six connectors which are color coded.
-The colors are Blue, Yellow, Orange, Black and Grey.
+There are six connectors that are color-coded.
+The colors are Blue, Yellow, Orange, Black, and Grey.

 - Sony/Philips Digital Interface (PDI)/ Toslink:

 These ports are used to connect home media.